 - July: $17.2 million

 A new high-limit area could not only keep these numbers growing but increase the casino’s win on its slot products as well.
 That could play a big role in a long-term solution to Ocean’s struggles.

 Ocean started from the bottom, now it’s here

 Over its first seven months of operation, Ocean lost over $23 million.
-Compliance issues, tied into not having minimum funds on hand, compounded the difficulties.
+Compliance issues tied to not having minimum funds on hand compounded the difficulties.
 All those circumstances forced a change in ownership.